oracle-livelabs/sprints/analytics/sprint-run-heatwave-genai/set-up-help-chat.md

     ---
     ```

-1. After the task status has changed to <code>Completed</code>, verify that embeddings are loaded in the vector embeddings table:
+1. After the task status has changed to `Completed`, verify that embeddings are loaded in the vector embeddings table:

     ```mysql
     select count(*) from quickstart_embeddings;